unisonweb/distributed_v1/design.md

 ## Remote

 Unison's main API for writing distributed programs is the `Remote` ability, which supports forking parallel computations at different logical locations.
 Forking returns a handle to a running task, and `await t` blocks the current computation until the task `t` completes with its result.
+The Unison runtime has lightweight threads that are decoupled from OS threads, so many Unison threads may be mapped by the runtime to the same OS thread.

-This is much the same as other asynchronous programming APIs, except that tasks now have a location.
+The `forkAt`/`await` API is much the same as other asynchronous programming APIs, except that tasks now have a location (locations are essentially GUIDs, more on that below).
 Here's the full API, which will be explained in more detail:

 ```Haskell
 unique ability Remote task g where